calmm-js/documentation/introduction-to-calmm.md

 reactive UIs with JavaScript and [React](https://facebook.github.io/react/).
 It was born when we started a project to implement a custom CMS for a customer.
-To help with writing UI code we wrote a few small libraries (initially a few hundred lines of code total):
+To help with writing UI code we wrote a few small libraries (initially a few hundred lines of code total).
+This document introduces the concepts behind those libraries and explains how those libraries can be used to write concise, reactive UI code.

+## Historical note

+To help with writing UI code we wrote a few small libraries:

 * [`bacon.react.html`](https://github.com/calmm-js/bacon.react.html)
 * [`bacon.atom`](https://github.com/calmm-js/bacon.atom)